Hells Angels: Intellectual property rights

-The Hells Angels incorporated in 1966, trademarking the club's name and four symbols.
+The Hells Angels incorporated in 1966, trademarking the club's name and insignia.
 The club filed a trademark infringement lawsuit for the first time on October 26, 1989, when the Hells Angels lodged a federal lawsuit in Los Angeles against Concorde-New Horizons, which produced the film Nam Angels, and against Media Home Entertainment, which distributed the film on video, over infringements on the club's registered trademarks.
 The suit was settled out of court.

+In October 1992, the Hells Angels sued Marvel Comics in a trademark dispute over the comic book character Hell's Angel.
+Marvel used the name "Hell's Angel" in five comic book issues beginning in July 1992 before changing the character's name to Dark Angel.
+The lawsuit was settled in February 1993 when Marvel agreed to donate $35,000 to the children's charity Ronald McDonald House.

 According to The Globe and Mail, the Hells Angels considered seeking an injunction to block the Canadian Broadcasting Corporation from broadcasting the miniseries The Last Chapter, because of how closely the biker gang at the center of the series resembled the Hells Angels.

-In March 2007 the Hells Angels filed suit against the Walt Disney Motion Pictures Group alleging that its film Wild Hogs used both the name and distinctive logo of the HAMC without permission.
+In March 2007, the Hells Angels filed suit against the Walt Disney Motion Pictures Group alleging that its film Wild Hogs used both the name and distinctive logo of the HAMC without permission.
 The suit was eventually voluntarily dismissed after the Angels received assurances from Disney that the references would not appear in the film.

-On October 7, 2009, Fritz Clapp, attorney at law for the HAMC, contacted online games community FOCO, demanding the removal of all membership marks and club trademarks from the Los Santos Roleplay Forum, a messageboard for the San Andreas Multiplayer modification for Grand Theft Auto: San Andreas.
-While members of the community were skeptical at first, Clapp posted a tweet confirming his identity.